nanoporetech/dorado/README.md

 $ dorado summary <bam>
 ```

-Note that summary generation is only available for reads basecalled from pod5s. fast5 based basecalls are not compatible with the summary command.
+Note that summary generation is only available for reads basecalled from POD5 files.
+Reads basecalled from .fast5 files are not compatible with the summary command.

 ## Available basecalling models